 QUOTES-World reaction to deadly shooting at Moscow concert hall

-March 23 (Reuters) - Reaction from around the world to the shooting rampage at a concert hall near Moscow on Friday, in which dozens of people were killed, in an attack claimed by Islamic State militants.
+March 23 (Reuters) - Reaction from around the world to the shooting rampage at a concert hall near Moscow on Friday, in which more than 100 people were killed, in an attack claimed by Islamic State militants.

 UNITED NATIONS SECURITY COUNCIL